microsoft/PartnerResources/_docs/Skilling/AI ML Academy/ML Platform.md

 # AI & ML Academy - Azure Machine Learning Platform

+Welcome to the AI & ML Academy (AIA) - ML Platform!

 ## Overview
 Azure Machine Learning Services is a platform and not just a notebook to run ML models.
 AML service brings enterprise users the ability to train, test and deploy their models across a host of environments to support their machine learning applications.
 The goal is to run our machine learning models in an evergreen production environment as an application and not only one-time experiments.